top of page

 DSCF2190%20(1)_edited.jpg

-The Purpose of the charity is to take in and care for unwanted and homeless cats and kittens from Kent, London and sometimes further afield.
-Some are strays, others have been ill treated or abandoned, but most are brought to us by their owners because, for one reason or another, they are unable to look after their pets any more.
+The charity’s purpose is to take in and care for unwanted and homeless cats and kittens from Kent, London, and occasionally further afield.
+Some arrive as strays, others have been abandoned or mistreated, and many are brought to us by owners who can no longer care for them.

-Cats are also brought to us from other animal charities, the Police, local authorities and private landlords.
-We work closely with Animal Aid and Advice in North London (Registered Charity 1036940) and we take cats from them whenever we can.
+We work closely with Animal Aid and Advice in North London (Registered Charity 1036940), taking cats from them whenever we are able.

 DSCF9089 (1).JPG